dolwinf/goalKeeper/README.md

 ## GoalKeeper

-GoalKeeper is a full stack application that allows users to set their goals for the day and keep track it.
+GoalKeeper is a full stack application that allows users to set their goals for the day and keep a track of them.

 The main goal behind the application is to demonstrate working knowledge of PHP with the Laravel framework with CRUD operations.